 How I built and sold a dropship business for $16,100.

 I am opposed to patents, but that is more of a political issue.
+Patents directly caused the deaths of untold numbers of people when the Covid-19 coronavirus erupted, and have caused the deaths of millions of others in quieter situations.
 Same thing with copyright law.
 I think we could have limited patents (either they only last 7 years or abusive patents open the company who obtained it to damages lawsuits).
 Limited copyright would also be good (perhaps 10 years).
 After that, anyone can republish something as long as they link to / cite the original source.
 Both of these reforms would greatly encourage competition which would bring lower prices and better technologies faster.

 Another issue that is a bit more politics than business is that I believe wealth should be taxed, not income.